-The Clerk's operations are segregated between court-related and non-court-related activities as defined in Article V. Any excess of court-related revenue over court-related expenditures as of September 30 each year is paid to the State of Florida Department of Revenue Clerks' Trust Fund ("DOR").
-Any excess of non-court-related revenue over non-court-related expenditures is reflected as a liability to the Orange County Board of County Commissioners (the "Board").
+The Clerk's operations are segregated between court related and non-court related activities as defined in Article V. Any excess of court related revenue over court related expenditures as of September 30 each year is paid to the State of Florida Department of Revenue Clerks' Trust Fund ("DOR").
+Any excess of non-court related revenue over non-court related expenditures is reflected as a liability to the Board.

-Fund balance presentation - All fund balances of the governmental funds are classified as restricted.
+Fund Balance Presentation - All fund balances of the governmental funds are classified as restricted.
 This classification includes amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors or the laws or regulations of other governments.

-Budgetary requirements - Expenditures are controlled by appropriations in accordance with the budgetary requirements set forth in the Florida Statutes.
+Budgetary Requirements - Expenditures are controlled by appropriations in accordance with the budgetary requirements set forth in the Florida Statutes.
 The budget is prepared on the modified accrual basis of accounting, which is a basis consistent with accounting principles generally accepted in the United States of America.

-The Florida Clerks of Court Operations Corporation ("CCOC") approved the budget for the Clerk's court-related activities for the twelve months ended September 30, 2019.
-The Clerk is not required to submit its non-court-related activities budget for approval.
+The Florida Clerks of Court Operations Corporation ("CCOC") approved the budget for the Clerk's court related activities for the twelve months ended September 30, 2021.
+The Clerk is not required to submit its non-court related activities budget for approval.
 These budgets collectively comprise the Clerk's General Fund budget.
 The Clerk is not required to submit its special revenue funds budgets for approval.
-The Clerk's General Fund non-court-related budget and its Public Records Modernization Trust Fund budget were both increased in the amount of \$454,053 and \$212,000, respectively, through a budget amendment.